Complete Advanced Guide to Branding: Part 1

 3. How to approach brand awareness?

-Brand awareness is one of the toughest areas in marketing to measure due to its qualitative nature by default.
+Although crucial for your customer acquisition, brand awareness is one of the toughest areas in marketing to measure due to its qualitative nature by default.
 How do you define it and how do you measure it?
-At least those are the first questions I’ll ask when I think about brand awareness.
+At least those are the first questions I’ll ask when I think about effective brand awareness.
 Well, to measure it you need to define it and to define it.
 Brand awareness is the collective level of understanding and knowledge (conscious and subconscious) your target audience has about your brand.
 The keyword here is collective which means it’s comprised of multiple facets and angles at which we measure that understanding and knowledge.
 From another perspective, brand awareness is what your target audience can recall or think of when they hear or see your brand.
 And that’s a product of the sum of all the messages your brand and others have communicated to your audience overtime.
 Brand awareness is also how your customers feel when they think of you.
 It may not necessarily be clearly articulated by them – which is often true.

 So, to measure brand awareness we need to consider main components.
 The first is perhaps more straightforward which is the global level of awareness your market, community and the target audience has about your existence, your mission, your products, services, etc. The second component is a bit more complex as you are essentially looking at a multi-factorial equation where your brand represents multiple ideas, representations, emotions that your audience think and feel when they think about you.